 Hereditary fructose intolerance may be mild or severe.

 Avoiding fructose and sucrose helps most children with this condition.
+The prognosis is good in most cases.

 A few children with a severe form of the disease will develop severe liver disease.
 Even removing fructose and sucrose from the diet may not prevent severe liver disease in these children.